MTG/acousticbrainz-genre-dataset/README.md

 Participants are expected to submit predictions for both subtasks. **If they only want to work on the first subtask, they should submit the same predictions for the second subtask**.
 We allow only five evaluation runs (each run includes both subtasks).
 In every single run, participants should submit predictions for both Subtask1 and Subtask2 in two separate files.

 Submission format: to be announced.
-Each submission should include four TSV files for Subtask1 (one file for each testing dataset) and four TSV files for Subtask2.
+Each submission should include four TSV files for Subtask1 (one file for each test dataset) and four TSV files for Subtask2.
 Submissions should follow a format similar to genre ground truth format (see Data section):

 ```
 [RecordingID] [genre or subgenre label] ...
 ```

-Each line in a TSV corresponds to an anonymized RecordingID from a testing dataset and should **include explicitly all predicted genre and subgenre labels**.
+Each line in a TSV corresponds to an anonymized RecordingID from a test dataset and should **include explicitly all predicted genre and subgenre labels**.

 Participants can ensure their submission format is correct running the provided evaluation script.